PhilJay/JWT/README.md

     val token = JWT.token("teamId", "keyId", "secret", mapper, encoder, decoder)
 ```

-Use the token in the authentication header:
+Include the token in the authentication header when you make yor push notification request to APNs:

 ```
    'authentication' 'bearer $token'